Blog · Review Essay · Last reviewed June 25, 2026

 Read in 2026, Manufacturing Consent looks like a prehistory of answer-engine politics.
 Search engines, chatbots, summarizers, agents, recommender systems, and enterprise assistants all decide what becomes visible, quotable, actionable, and forgettable.
 They do not merely sit downstream from the media system.
 They become new media institutions.

 The sourcing filter is especially important.
 AI systems often depend on already-legible sources: indexed pages, licensed corpora, structured databases, institutional records, high-authority domains, platform-accessible text, retrieval systems, and documents that fit the model's context window.
 If official, commercial, and professionalized knowledge is easier to retrieve, summarize, and cite, then old source hierarchies can be laundered through new technical fluency.
+That is the same front-page shift described in the answer-engine analysis: the user may meet a generated synthesis before meeting the documents that made it possible.

 Advertising also mutates.
 A chatbot answer may not look like an ad slot, but product placement, sponsored retrieval, shopping integrations, affiliate incentives, enterprise partnerships, and platform defaults can all shape what users see.
 The economic question is not whether a generated answer contains a banner.
 It is whether the system's business model pressures the answer space.